dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 Execution ends
 ~~~

 Python has a cleaner (and almost always used) syntax for *decorating* a function automatically after defining it.
-Point to be noted here that the name of the *transformed function*, in this case, remains same (i.e., `sum` here).
+Point to be noted here that the name of the *transformed function*, in this case, remains same (i.e., `sum` in the below example).
 It looks like this:

 ~~~python
 @decorate # <- this means: go decorate the function after defining it